base9-theme/base9-theme.github.io/src/assets/about.md

 An architecture for building themes based on a base of nine colors.
-Base9 provides a website for designing the color palette and tools for applying it to your favorate program.
+Base9 provides a website for designing the color palette and tools for applying it to your favorite program.
 It is inspired by Base16.

 ## How to use the website.
-* Pick your favorate color on the left.
+* Pick your favorite color on the left.
 * Preview the colors in preview tab on the top.
-* Apply the colors to your favorate program in one of two ways.
+* Apply the colors to your favorite program in one of two ways.
     * Go to Export tab and select the program and copy/paste the settings.
     * Copy the 62 char long string on the left into your program's base9 setting.

-## How its different from Base16
+## How it's different from Base16

 While is base16 is very successful, it is more or less stopped being maintained.